Unveiling Markov Heads in Pretrained Language Models for Offline Reinforcement Learning: Importance of Markov head in long-term environment

-Figure. \ref{app:bar} illustrates the varying importance of different attention heads for predicting actions.
-It can be seen that, similar to the situation in a \emph{short-term} environment, the \emph{Markov Head} still plays a crucial role in predicting actions.
-It indicates that the poor performance of cross-domain pre-training in \emph{long-term} environments may stem from the \emph{Markov Head} focusing only on the current state.
+Figure. \ref{app:bar} shows the varying importance of different attention heads for predicting actions.
+Similar to the situation in a \emph{short-term} environment, the \emph{Markov head} still plays a crucial role in predicting actions.
+It indicates that the poor performance of \texttt{GPT2-DT} in \emph{long-term} environments may stem from the \emph{Markov head} focusing only on the current state.